frekyll/dotfiles/README.md

 # dotfiles
-> A set of Bash, Git, macOS, and Vim configuration files
+> A set of Git, macOS, Vim, and ZSH configuration files

 ## Prepare macOS and Symlinks